lucasanso/Data-Science-with-Python/README.md

-#In my fifth semester of college, I studied Probability and Statistics.
+In my fifth semester of college, I studied Probability and Statistics.
 This encouraged me to learn how to apply the knowledge I learned in the subject to start Data Analysis with Python.
-#The focus here is to learne the core of Data Analysis and integrate it with Artificial Intelligence.
+The focus here is to learn the core of Data Analysis and integrate it with Artificial Intelligence.